adsbypasser/adsbypasser/README.md

 ## Compatibility With Other Userscripts/Add-Ons/Extensions

-You could disable some features on the menu to resolve conflict with other userscripts/add-ons/extentions ... etc.
+By disabling some features, you could resolve conflicts with other userscripts/add-ons/extentions ... etc.

+To doing this, you could open [this page][2] and look the menu.

 * Image Aligning (default: on)

-    Image will align to screen center, and have a dark background(the theme is same as Mozilla Firefox) if this option is on.
+    With this option on, image will align to screen center and have a dark background, just like the theme used in Mozilla Firefox.
+    If you turn this off, NoPicAds will not adjust that for you.

 * Image Redirect (default: on)

-    If this option is on, NoPicAds will directly open the image url by browser.
+    With this option on, NoPicAds will directly open the image by browser if current site is a image hosting site.
-    You may turn this option off and let other scripts to handle this image.
+    If you turn this off, NoPicAds will only works on link shortener sites.

 If you still have problem, you could adjust userscripts' execution order.